mindkin/hourfleet/docs/youconfigure.md

 If you wish to track site usage using Google Analytics, you can do that by providing your 'Tracking Id' found in the 'Administration -> Property Settings' page of your Google Analytics configuration page, for your Google account.

-> Note: Hourfleet will include the standard javascript that Google Analytics provides, configured with your 'TrackingId' into every page of your app.
+> Note: Hourfleet will include the standard javascript that [Google Analytics instructs](https://developers.google.com/analytics/devguides/collection/analyticsjs/) to add to every web page, configured with your 'Tracking Id'.

 ### Branding
 This section provides the basic look and feel of your Hourfleet app, so that it looks and feels like a natural extension of your main website